Agricultural Marketing Service, USDA.

 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions so that small businesses will not be disproportionately burdened.
 There are an estimated 35,000 cotton growers in the U.S. who voluntarily use the AMS cotton classing services annually, and the majority of these cotton growers are small businesses under the criteria established by the Small Business Administration (13 CFR § 121.201).
 The increase above the 2001 crop level as stated will not significantly affect small businesses as defined in the RFA because:

 (1) The fee increase represents a very small portion of the cost-per-unit currently borne by those entities utilizing the services.
-(The 2001 user fee for classification services was $1.35 per bale; the fee for the 2002 crop is increased to $1.45 per bale; the 2002 crop is estimated at 16,504,065 bales).
+(The 2001 user fee for classification services was $1.35 per bale; the fee for the 2002 crop would be increased to $1.45 per bale; the 2002 crop is estimated at 16,504,065 bales).

 (2) The fee for services will not affect competition in the marketplace; and